-Deià’s only restaurant with Michelin-starred cuisine, prepared by German chef/patron Josef Sauerschell.
+Es Racó d’es Teix is Deià’s only restaurant with Michelin-starred cuisine, prepared by the wonderful German chef/patron Josef Sauerschell.
 With his love of local ingredients and the traditional cuisine of the island, he could be an honorary Mallorcan.
 Authenticity, gastronomic innovation, and respect for the produce he uses are evident in his cooking.

-Racó is the Mallorcan word for corner or nook – fitting for this restaurant’s privileged position.
+The romantic restaurant took its name from its hideaway location, along a steep lane on the edge of the village: racó is the Mallorcan word for ‘corner’ or ‘nook’; Teix is the mountain that feels like a mighty protective presence over the village.
 The romantic interior has comfortable wicker chairs, colourful local art, and a cosy mezzanine floor.
-In summer, soak up spectacular views of the village and the Teix mountain from the large terrace, as you indulge in Mallorcan/Mediterranean cuisine and wine (Mallorcan, national, and international) from a thumping long list.
+In summer, soak up spectacular views of the village and Teix mountain from the large terrace, as you indulge in Mallorcan/Mediterranean cuisine and wine (Mallorcan, national, and international) from an impressively long list.

 Although this restaurant is not easy to get to, it is well worth the effort.